-Camloc gas springs work by forcing, under pressure, an inert gas (Nitrogen) into a cylinder.
+Camloc gas struts work by forcing, under pressure, an inert gas (Nitrogen) into a cylinder.
 The internal pressure then greatly exceeds atmospheric pressure.
 This differential in pressure exists at any rod position and generates an outward force on the rod, making the gas spring extend.

 This is due to: Force = Pressure x Area